flenniken/collections/docs/collection-maker.md

 __Mac Photos__

 Here are the steps you can use to collect the files with the Mac Photos app.

-♫ Note: you can select the images ahead of time by creating a photo album on your phone.

-* launch Photos
+* launch Photos App
+* create an album with all the photos, good and bad, for the topic
-* select 8 to 20 images.
-Use the cmd-click to add to the selection.
+* mark 8 to 20 favorite images by clicking the heart icon
+* filter by favorites so just the favorites show
+* select all
 * select export menu: File > Export > Export Unmodified Originals for 20 Photos
 * uncheck "Export IPTC as XMP"
 * select filename: Sequential